j-veylop/punch-control/README.md

 Punch Control is a simple work hours tracker.
 It is designed for Raspbian on a Raspberry Pi with wireless connection.

+## Why are you doing this?

+The main reason is to learn some programming and git along some courses.
+As a secondary reason, the law changed recently in my home country so every worker must have their work hours tracked by their company, so this project aims to effortlessly comply without a big investment.

 ## How does it work

 Punch Control uses `arp-scan` to find devices connected to your wifi network, and associates their MAC addresses to the employees.
 It logs connected devices every minute and inserts the check-in and check-out times into a `.csv` file at the end of every day.
 The workflow is something along these lines: